effektif/user-docs/docs/tasks.rst

 .. figure:: /_static/images/tasks/create/view-task.png

 When a process is started, a :ref:`case <cases>` is created and all elements not having incoming transitions will be started.
-So if you only use the :ref:`simple action list <action-list>` to create a list of user tasks, all those tasks in the list will be started immediately when the process starts.

 Assigning tasks